jeffpar/pcjs.v1/disks/pcx86/apps/README.md

 PC Applications
 ---

-Information is available for applications from these vendors:
+Information is available for applications from the following vendors.

 * [IBM](ibm/)
 * [Lotus](lotus/)